kon-218/ATLAS-cloud-processing/README.md

 Docker images can be built using ```docker-compose build``` These can then be ran on a host machine using ```docker-compose up```

+The docker-compose file contains most configurations to do with the docker stack and should be changed as required.
+The Program requires access to multiple ports, as well as a directory on the host machine, defined using the ```volumes``` argument to map to HZZ_app in container

 ## Distribution across nodes

 The code is setup to be distributed across a swarm using docker swarm mode